-On chilly mornings, I like to have a hot cup of coffee to start my day.
-With cream.
+On chilly mornings, I like to have a hot cup of coffee to start my day (with cream).
 I don’t like black coffee or sugar in my coffee, but I love having cream in my coffee!
-But apparently you can do so much more with coffee, as I discovered when I received a review copy of Cooking with Coffee a few years back.
+Apparently you can do so much more with coffee, as I discovered when I reviewed Cooking with Coffee a few years back.
 The book has recipes for baked goods, drinks and smoothies, sauces, dips, savory foods, sweets, and snacks!
 So I had chosen to make the Salted Dark Chocolate Coffee Bark.
 It sounded yummy, and if you know a lot of coffee lovers, it would make a great food gift, too!

-SALTED DARK CHOCOLATE COFFEE BARK from Cooking with Coffee
+SALTED DARK CHOCOLATE COFFEE BARK by NancyC, adapted from Cooking with Coffee

-- 10 ounces 60% dark chocolate or semisweet
+10 ounces 60% dark chocolate (or substitute semisweet chocolate)

-Over a double boiler or in a microwave-safe bowl, melt the chocolate until it’s just warm enough to completely melt when you stir (a few minutes over the double boiler or 1-2 minutes in the microwave, checking every 30 seconds).
+Over a double boiler or in a microwave-safe bowl, melt the chocolate until it’s just warm enough to completely melt when you stir (a few minutes over the double boiler or 1 to 2 minutes in the microwave, checking every 30 seconds).

 Pour the chocolate onto a parchment-lined baking sheet and smooth out into an even layer.